airpair/ntiered-aws-docker-terraform-guide/post.md

 - VPC
 - Internet Gateway for public subnet
 - Public subnet for routing instances
-- Private subnet for application resources
+- Private subnet for internal resources
 - Routing tables for public and private subnets
 - NAT/VPN server to route outbound traffic from your instances in private network and provide your workstation secure access to network resources.
 - Application servers running nginx docker containers in a private subnet
 - Load balancers in the public subnet to manage and route web traffic to app servers

 Although all the above mentioned components can be built and managed using the native AWS web console, building it such way leaves your infrastructure vulnerable to operationally changes and surprises.

 Automating the building, changing, and versioning your infrastructure safely and efficiently increases your operational readiness exponentially.
 It allows you move at an higher velocity as you grow and evolve your infrastructure.